jupyter-server/jupyter-scheduler/docs/contributors/index.md

 ```

 Documentation is built with the [Sphinx](https://www.sphinx-doc.org/en/master/)
-documentation generator, using the following command executed from the project root:
+documentation generator, by running the following command from the project root:

 ```
 make -C docs html